 - Select one of these options below in the example for Hot dipped galvanized steel or stainless steel materials.

 - Confirm the guide housing “A” spacing will fit into the system.
 Select the “-45” degree housing and spider option and re-verify the spacing if it does not.

 Pipe Alignment Guides

 A pipe alignment guide is also known as a spider alignment guide.
-Pipe alignment guides are designed to take care of the axial alignment of piping because it expands and contracts during operation.
-It’s most typically installed adjacent to expansion joints and at reasonable distances between the expansion joint and, therefore, the anchor point.
+Pipe alignment guides help take care of the axial alignment of the pipe because it expands and contracts during operation.

-Normally, two or more pipe alignment guides are used on one piping run to avoid a pivoting effect within the piping system.
-It’s recommended that the primary guide be located a maximum of 4 pipe diameters from an expansion joint.
-The second guide should be placed a maximum of 18 pipe diameters from an expansion joint.
-Additional guides should be used in accordance.
-Supports are usually required between the intermediate guides to suits standard support practice.
-Maximum temperature 650° F
+Typically, two or more pipe alignment guides are used on one piping run to avoid a pivoting effect within the piping system.
+We recommended that the primary guide be a maximum of 4 pipe diameters from an expansion joint.

 1. Attach outer housing to structure by bolting or welding.

 2. Remove upper section of housing to open position.

 3. Attach spider clamp to a pipe and completely insulate.

 4. Set pipe and spider clamp into outer housing.